(LAST UPDATED 16 NOVEMBER 2022)

-We will handle your Personal Data in accordance with Data Protection Legislation.
-“Data Protection Legislation” means the Data Protection Act 2018 and General Data Protection Regulation (EU) 2016/679 (“GDPR”), any other applicable law or regulation relating to the processing of Personal Data and to privacy (including the E-Privacy Directive and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“E-Privacy Regulations”), as such legislation shall be amended, revised or replaced from time to time (and laws amending or supplementing the E-Privacy Regulations).
+We will handle Your Data in accordance with Data Protection Legislation.
+“Data Protection Legislation” means the Data Protection Acts 1988 to 2018, the General Data Protection Regulation (EU) 2016/679 (“GDPR”), and any other applicable law or regulation relating to the processing of Personal Data and to privacy, including the E-Privacy Directive 2002/58/EC and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“E-Privacy Regulations”), as such legislation shall be supplemented, amended, revised or replaced from time to time.

-Mainstream Renewable Power Limited acts as Mainstream’s main establishment (as defined in Data Protection Legislation) and is the primary point of contact regarding this Statement and your data protection rights.
+Mainstream Renewable Power Limited acts as the Mainstream group’s main establishment (as defined in Data Protection Legislation) and is the primary point of contact regarding this Statement and your data protection rights.
 See section 15 below for contact details.

-We gather your Personal Data both directly from you and indirectly from third parties as you interact with us and our Services:
+We gather Your Data both directly from you and indirectly from third parties as you interact with us and our Services:

-- You visit our offices and we gather, for security purposes, your name (including name prefix or title), the company you work for, your title or position, the times you arrived at and departed our offices, the purpose of your visit and your signature;
+- You visit our offices and we gather, for security purposes, your name (including name prefix or title), the company you work for, car registration number, your title or position, the times you arrived at and departed our offices, the purpose of your visit and your signature;

 - You provide information to us for the purposes of attending meetings and events, including access and dietary requirements;